irmen/prog8/docs/source/targetsystem.rst

   and overwriting them will probably crash the machine.
 It is possible to use all of these yourself, but only if the program takes over the entire system (and seizes control from the regular kernal).
   This means it can no longer use (most) BASIC and kernal routines from ROM.
-- it's more convenient and safe to let IL65 allocate these addresses for you and just use symbolic names in the program code.
+- it's more convenient and safe to let the compiler allocate these addresses for you and just use symbolic names in the program code.

 .. todo::